genshin-base/main-site/data/translated/builds/en.md

 At **\[R5\],** this weapon can perform similar to [Vortex Vanquisher](#weapon:vortex-vanquisher).

 **[Favonius Lance](#weapon:favonius-lance)**<br>
-Although this weapon's damage is lower for Rosaria, the extra energy generated from the passive can be very valuable in alot of teams that need a Cryo battery (Eula, Ayaka, etc).
+Although this weapon's damage is lower for Rosaria, the extra energy generated from the passive can be very valuable in a lot of teams that need a Cryo battery (Eula, Ayaka, etc).

 **Regarding Artifact Sets**